mohammadAlshalabi/react-meal-app/ReadMe.md

 ### Github actions integration:

+The test suites will be ran automatically every time we push a change to the PR, so we can test and track every bug directly when the developers push changes to the pull branch

+#### how to test it

 1- Open a PR with any changes <br />
 2- Observe that the CI is triggered automatically <br />
 3- Open the actions tab and check the tests results there <br />